Adventures in Machine Learning

 None

-Here, we see that the `my_function` function was called, the message was printed, and the value of `
+Here, we see that the my_function function was called, the message was printed, and the value of None was returned as there is no explicit return statement.

 Python Functions can have Multiple return Statements

 Python functions can have multiple return statements, and each statement may return a different value.
-In a function with multiple return statements, the condition specified in each `if` statement determines which return statement will be executed.
+In a function with multiple return statements, the condition specified in each if statement determines which return statement will be executed.

 Here is an example of a function that has multiple return statements: